Mount Dandenong - Olinda

 Mount Dandenong - Olinda is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mount Dandenong - Olinda's dwelling structure, as per the latest Census, consisted of 99.1% houses and 0.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 93.8% houses and 6.3% other dwellings.
-Home ownership in Mount Dandenong - Olinda stood at 39.8%, with mortgaged dwellings at 51.8% and rented ones at 8.5%.
+Mount Dandenong - Olinda's dwelling structure, as per the latest Census, had 99.1% houses and 0.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 93.8% houses and 6.3% other dwellings.
+Home ownership in Mount Dandenong - Olinda stood at 39.8%, with mortgaged properties at 51.8% and rented ones at 8.5%.
 The median monthly mortgage repayment was $2,028, higher than Melbourne metro's average of $1,950.
-The median weekly rent figure was recorded at $400, compared to Melbourne metro's $380.
+Median weekly rent in the area was $400, compared to Melbourne metro's $380.
 Nationally, Mount Dandenong - Olinda's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing